ActivityWatch/docs/src/getting-started.rst

 If you want more advanced ways to run ActivityWatch (including running it without aw-qt), check out the "Running" section of `installing-from-source`.

 .. note::
-   If you are running GNOME 3 or another desktop that does not support system trays, or if for some reason Qt can't be used on your machine, read the `Installing on GNOME` section.
+   If you are running GNOME 3 or another desktop environment that does not support system trays, or if for some reason Qt can't be used on your machine, read `Running on GNOME`.

 .. note::
    If you are using a proxy, activitywatch will not work by default.
 To circumvent this you can set the environment variable ``HTTP_PROXY`` before starting aw-qt.
 How to set an environment variable depends on your operating system, use Google if you are unsure how to do this.